-The Panel noted that the definition of Occasional Food or Beverage Product in the Food Code is: "food or beverage products which do not meet the Food Standards Australia Nutrient Profile Scoring Criterion as published from time to time by Food Standards Australia New Zealand".
+The Panel noted that the definition of Food or Beverage Product in the Food Code is: "food or beverages products which do not meet the Food Standards Australia Nutrient Profile Scoring Criterion as published from time to time by Food Standards Australia New Zealand".

-The Panel noted the advertisement is an empty bucket, similar to buckets available in KFC stores with fried chicken in them.
+The Panel noted that the Instagram posts feature people interacting with an empty bucket, similar to buckets available in KFC stores with fried chicken in them.
 The Panel noted that while these buckets are promotional and not intended to ever contain food, they are similar enough to identifiable product packaging to be considered advertising for the bucket of fried chicken product.
 The Panel noted that the advertiser had not provided information about whether the product meets the FSANZ criteria.
-The Panel considered that if the product did meet the criteria the advertiser would have provided that information as the case would have been dismissed, and concluded that the fried chicken product does not meet the FSANZ criteria and is an occasional food product.
+The Panel considered that if the product did meet the criteria the advertiser would have provided that information, as the case would have been dismissed, and therefore concluded that the fried chicken product does not meet the FSANZ criteria and is an occasional food product.